microsoft/verona/docs/internal/abi.md

 payload = Array[6+1];
 ```

+Alternatively, to facilitate vectorisation, it might be more efficient to store parallel arrays of values and arrays of discriminators.
+It is possible to optimise this further for cases where the total number of machine-word types in the array is limited.

+For example `Array[Foo | U64]` requires only one bit of discriminator state to identify the type.
+This could be compressed by providing a two-element map (16 bits of state in the array object) that indexes from a dense type representation to a the wide encoding.

-These problems only happens in arrays of unions that need to be wide-packed.
+Note that these problems only happen in arrays of unions that need to be wide-packed.
 Users should prefer arrays of concrete types as much as possible for code that needs to be fast (inner loops, etc).

 ## Calling Convention